Fraunhofer-AISEC/codyze-evaluator/documentation/docs/more-resources.md

 ## `Concept`s and `Operation`s?

 We provide a list of current concepts and operations [here](list-concepts-and-operations.md).
-To generate/update this list, you can run the program `de.fraunhofer.aisec.openstack.ConceptListerCommand` which is part of the `openstack-checker`.
+To generate/update this list, you can run the program `de.fraunhofer.aisec.openstack.ConceptListerCommand` which is part of the `codyze-evaluator`.

 The concepts provided by the CPG are included in the module `cpg-concepts`.